Jinzi860209/ETL-Project/README.md

 * The final tables or collections that will be used in the production database.

-## L**oad: the final database, tables/collections, and why this was chosen.
+## Load: the final database, tables/collections, and why this was chosen.
 Type of Final Production Database: SQL